FloranceYeh/hexo-theme-floblog/readme.md

 #### 2.7.2 Highlight

-To enable it, please ensure configurations in `Usage` was set correctly .
+To enable it, please ensure configurations in `3.3` was set correctly .

 Automatically fold when the code block exceeds `max_height`